Alondra1752/README-Generator/README.md

 Next, download the file by opening your terminal and executing the command node index.js.
 This action initiates the download process and allows you to access the README file seamlessly.

+Below, is a video to show you the terminal usage.

+<video controls src="README Generator video .mp4" title="Title"></video>

 # Repository Link

 https://github.com/Alondra1752/README-Generator